 Paper or plastic bags

-- Gather your cleaning supplies: You'll need a grill brush, foil, paper or plastic bags, bristle brush or putty knife (optional), and fork.
+- Gather your cleaning supplies: You'll need a grill brush, foil, paper or plastic bags, a bristle brush or putty knife.
+You may also want a fork.

-- Clean the grill grate and the charcoal grate: Remove the grill grate and clean it with a grill brush or other coarse cleaning brush.
+- Clean the grill grate and the charcoal grate: If you can, remove the grill grate.
+Clean it with a grill brush or other coarse cleaning brush.
 Repeat with the charcoal grate on a kettle charcoal grill.

 - Clean the bottom of the grill and the lid: Brush or wipe any debris out of the bottom of the grill (for a public grill, place a hand in a plastic or paper bag to sweep the debris out of the grill and into a second bag).
-If there is peeling black paint on the grill lid or bottom, use a bristle brush or putty knife to scrape off the carbon flakes.
+If there's an ash catcher, empty it.
+Then, use a use a bristle brush or putty knife to scrape off any peeling black stuff (usually carbon flakes and grease).
 On kettle grills, wipe down the outside of the lid and grill with soapy water if desired.

 - Put the grill back together: Put all the parts of the grill back together; now you're ready to grill!
 (If you're using a public grill, you can line the grill grates with foil and poke some holes in it with a fork before lighting the grill.)